 The questions are never the same, and I can never be ready.
 I can only prepare to respond.
 But the Tarot deals with the commonality of the human condition , and this is my touchstone for responding.
 This commonality, embedded in the symbolism of the Tarot helps me read in real time for someone I’ve never met or know nothing about.

-For more about me, please visit the ‘About’ page.
+For more information about me, please visit the ‘About’ page.

 For the latest postings, stories, case studies and other writings, please scroll down.

 Meanwhile- suitably numinous 🙂 – here is a video introduction to the Tarot, introduced by His Illustrious Numinousness, Sir Christopher Lee, RIP.